 - Cell phone with shatterproof/waterproof case: If you yard-sale, your pride might be damaged, but at least your phone won’t be.

-- Backup phone battery: Phones die quicker in the cold weather, so a backup battery is a must.
-This one doubles as a hand-warmer!
+- Backup portable charger: Phones die quicker in the cold weather, so a backup portable charger is a must.

 - Hand and foot warmers: HotHands have kept me out on the mountain longer on those ultra-cold days.
 (The toe warmers are the best.)